NicDom/better-coding/README.md

 ## Installation

+Easiest way to use this script is to download the [latest binary][latest].

-To use the script you have to install [AutoHotkey][ahk].
-This can either be done via their installer, the Windows Store or using [Scoop][scoop].
+If you rather download the .zip or clone the repo to use the script note that you require [AutoHotkey][ahk].
+This can either be installed via their installer, the Windows Store or using [Scoop][scoop].

 <details open>